Available since: 2.8.13

 For more information, please refer to the key specifications page.

-This value identifies the position of the command's first key name argument.
+The position of the command's first key name argument.
 For most commands, the first key's position is 1.
 Position 0 is always the command name itself.

-This value identifies the position of the command's last key name argument.
+The position of the command's last key name argument.
 Redis commands usually accept one, two or multiple number of keys.

 Commands that accept a single key have both first key and last key set to 1.